aazaff/quantitativeFossils.R/README.md

 # Assign fossil occurrences to different ages, then remove occurrences that are not temporally
 # constrained to a single interval.

-# Parameter DataPBBDB is a dataset downloaded from the PBDB - i.e., using downloadPBDB( )
+# Parameter DataPBDB is a dataset downloaded from the PBDB - i.e., using downloadPBDB( )
 # Parameter Timescale is a dataset downloaded from Macrostrat - i.e., using downloadTime( )

 ConstrainedAges<-constrainAges(DataPBDB=DataPBDB,Timescale=Epochs)